JKU-ICG/cg_project_template/README.md

-# CG Lab Project SS2019
+# CG Lab Project SS2020
 Submission template for the CG lab project at the Johannes Kepler University Linz.

 **Explanation:**
 This `README.md` needs to be pushed to Github for each of the 3 delivery dates.
 For every submission change/extend the corresponding sections by replacing the [TODO] markers.
 *In order to meet the deadlines make sure you push everything to your Github repository.*
-For more details see the [full specification document in the Google Drive folder](https://www.cg.jku.at/teaching/computergraphics/lab)
+For more details see the [Moodle page](https://moodle.jku.at/jku/course/view.php?id=8501)

-# Concept submission due on 29.03.2019
+# Concept submission due on 27.03.2020

 **Movie Name:**
 [TODO]